philippines69/carlcastroarchives/_posts/2022-09-06-busy-but-bored.md

 # Epic medieval ambience

-Yesterday I discovered these “medieval music” compilations on my recommendations and thought the thumbnails looked cool, so I clicked on them.
+Yesterday I discovered these “medieval music” compilations on my recommendation and thought the thumbnails looked cool, so I clicked on them.
 I’m not really into ASMR but this one’s quite good (dunno if this counts as ASMR though; some videos include “ASMR Ambience” in the title so yeah).

 <iframe width="600" height="382" src="https://www.youtube.com/embed/Bt5k9KLRYeU" title="
 The Knight's Welcome - Medieval Music & Ambience" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>